 Pope Francis Center guests often carry deep wounds, stemming from trauma and loss.
 In these cases, homelessness is a symptom of the lack of adequate resources to properly heal this emotional strain, leading them to cope in various, dangerous ways that can oftentimes lead to homelessness.

 Because people experiencing chronic homelessness face the greatest barriers to self-sustainability, they often slip through the cracks.
 Many lose their lives each year to harsh winters, drug overdoses and preventable diseases.
-We, at the Pope Francis Center, believe that each death can be avoided with the necessary support in place.
+We at PFC believe that each death can be avoided with the necessary support in place.